aksnzhy/xlearn/doc/python_package.rst

 DMatrix Transition
 ----------------------------------------
-Here is a simple Python demo to show that how to use xLearn python API.
+Here is a simple Python demo to show that how to use xLearn python DMatrix API.
 You can checkout the demo data (``house_price_train.txt`` and ``house_price_test.txt``) from the path ``demo/regression/house_price``.

 .. code-block:: python